zack-bitcoin/amoveo/docs/community_roadmap.md

 This is a roadmap that is less precise than my todo list, and more exciting for the community to look at.

-* dots mark what is completed.
+* what is completed.
-  * circles are what Aeternity is working on now.
+  - what Amoveo is working on now.

-Core protocol
+### Core protocol

 * merkel trees
 * Virtual Machine for smart contracts